movAX13h/P8Coder/README.md

 ## Download
 - Binary (v1.2) from author server: http://thrill-project.com/archiv/coding/P8Coder.zip (147kb)
-- NOTE: to upgrade vom v1.0 or 1.1, simply replace the old exe with the new one
+- NOTE: to upgrade from v1.0 or 1.1, simply replace the old exe with the new one

 ## Source code
 - C# .NET4.5, VisualStudio 15 (2017) solution